 Have you ever heard the phrase “misery loves company”?
-It’s just as true around alcoholics and problem drinkers as it is for toxic family members.
-And it’s even truer around sensitive holiday times when family members feel compelled to spend meal times together on holidays like Thanksgiving, Christmas Eve, and Christmas dinner.
+It is just as true around alcoholics and problem drinkers as it is for toxic family members.
+And it’s even truer around sensitive holiday times when family members feel compelled to spend mealtimes together on holidays like July 4th, Thanksgiving, Christmas Eve, and Christmas dinner.

 Alcoholics and problem drinkers love nothing more than to claim they were just drinking because everyone else was or because it tastes great with the food.
 Dry drunks who act like alcoholics but can’t keep up with their desire to self-anesthetize (due to age, probation status, or some other limiting factor like a prescription medication conflict) are even worse.